apoorv1811/apoorv-dhaygude-portfolio-v0/README.md

 Prompt 9:
-Add a dark/light theme toggle button in the top-right corner using ShadCN's Switch component or a toggle icon.
+- Add a dark/light theme toggle button in the top-right corner using ShadCN's Switch component or a toggle icon.
 Connect it to Tailwind's dark mode classes and persist the preference using localStorage.
-Add a sticky top navigation bar with links: Home, Projects, Contact.
+- Add a sticky top navigation bar with links: Home, Projects, Contact.
 When clicked, the page should smoothly scroll to the corresponding section.
 Highlight the active section in the navbar.
-In the hero or contact section, add a "Download Resume" button that links to a hosted PDF file (Resume_APD_2025.pdf).
+I- n the hero or contact section, add a "Download Resume" button that links to a hosted PDF file (Resume_APD_2025.pdf).
 Use ShadCN's Button component and a download icon.
-For each project card, add logos or icons representing the tech stack (like Python, Spark, Tableau, PostgreSQL).
+- For each project card, add logos or icons representing the tech stack (like Python, Spark, Tableau, PostgreSQL).
 Use Lucide-react or Heroicons, or import logos from a CDN.
 Display them in a row at the bottom of each card.
-Ensure all layout elements are mobile-first with proper padding and touch targets.
+- Ensure all layout elements are mobile-first with proper padding and touch targets.
 Increase spacing between buttons on small screens.
 Stack project card content vertically for better readability on mobile.
-Ensure all layout elements are mobile-first with proper padding and touch targets.
+- Ensure all layout elements are mobile-first with proper padding and touch targets.
 Increase spacing between buttons on small screens.
 Stack project card content vertically for better readability on mobile.
-Reorder the layout to the following:
+- Reorder the layout to the following:
 1. Hero
 2. About/Timeline
 3. Projects
 4. Contact
-Add section headings with large text and underlines to separate them visually.
+- Add section headings with large text and underlines to separate them visually.
-Add a clean footer at the bottom of the page with your name, copyright year, and links to LinkedIn and email.
+- Add a clean footer at the bottom of the page with your name, copyright year, and links to LinkedIn and email.

 Prompt 10:
-Polish the overall design:
+- Polish the overall design:
 - Use consistent padding, font sizes, and spacing across all sections (Hero, About, Projects, Contact).
 - Add max-width to all content containers for better layout control.
 - Center-align text on mobile screens, left-align on desktop.